Meet the graduate on a constant gap year

 Laura said, “It all started with a pretty serious case of ‘adventure-ache’, which for us was the fear of not having enough time to work and explore the world after University.

 “In order to combine a love of travel with our passion for design and photography we decided we needed an alternative plan, so we bought a van.
-Since graduating we’ve been traveling and working from our mobile design studio.”
+Since graduating we’ve been travelling and working from our mobile design studio.”

 Adam said, “We are a graphic designer, photographer, and a dog, living in an independent way.
 Working and living in Yellow Matilda is really great for us, mainly because it allows us to be remote and local all at the same time.
 It has given us the freedom to do what we always wanted to do in a gap year but also make enough to live comfortably.
 Sometimes you have to make your own job opportunities.